OSLL/charging-driver/README.md

 Repository containing driver to check charging connection.
 It used for automatic charging process.

 ## How to launch manually
+Clone this repository and build the project with next command: `$ dts devel build -f -H <autobot name>`

-To run docker container on the duckiebot, use the next commands: `$ docker -H <HOSTNAME>.local run --name charging_driver -v /dev/mem --privileged --network=host -dit --restart unless-stopped -e  ROBOT_TYPE=duckiebot docker.io/duckietown/charging-driver:automatic-charging-arm32v7`
+To run docker container on the duckiebot, use the next command: `$ docker -H <HOSTNAME>.local run --name charging_driver -v /dev/mem --privileged --network=host -dit --restart unless-stopped -e  ROBOT_TYPE=duckiebot docker.io/duckietown/charging-driver:automatic-charging-arm32v7`.
+Hostname is the name of the bot, for example "autobot03".

-If you want to see log info, use the next commands: `$ docker logs --tail 50 --follow --timestamps charging_driver`
+If you want to see log info, connect to duckiebot via ssh and use the next command: `$ docker logs --tail 50 --follow --timestamps charging_driver`